raz121991/TaskManagement/README.md

 Clone the Repository:
 https://github.com/raz121991/TaskManagement.git
--navigate to the backend folder: cd TaskManagement\backend -Restore Dependencies: enter the command in cmd: dotnet restore -Configure the Database: go to appsetting.json and make sure to update the Connectionstring under connectionstrings to have your sql server name properly set there.
+-navigate to the backend folder: cd TaskManagement\backend.

+-Restore Dependencies: enter the command in cmd: dotnet restore.

+-Configure the Database: go to appsetting.json and make sure to update the Connectionstring under connectionstrings to have your sql server name properly set there.

 Apply Database Migrations: in cmd type: dotnet ef database update Ensure that the Entity Framework Core CLI tools are installed if the command above does not work: dotnet tool install --global dotnet-ef